CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_irradiance_Review.md

 # Introduction

-Review of irradiance data and calculation of light attenuation coefficients. (k values.)
+In this notebook, we review Maine DEP irradiance data and calculate light attenuation coefficients (k values.)
+We export a data set consisting of K estimates, sample sizes, and estimated standard errors of those estimates.

+# Review of theory

 Light attenuation is often measured as *I*<sub>*d*</sub> = *I*<sub>0</sub>*e*<sup> − *k**z*</sup>